DarrenBro/editActionSpaceSpeeds/README.md

-1st Parameter either a positive or negative value for editing all speeds the same value 2nd/3rd/4th Parameter boolean for changing left(positive), straight or right steering angles 5th Parameter is for adding index values
+1st Parameter either a positive or negative value for editing all speeds the same value 2nd/3rd Parameter boolean for changing left(positive) or right steering angles 4th Parameter is for adding index values

 # Example 1
-# Add Speed of 0.5 to all actions, with updating index values
+# Add Speed of 0.01 to all actions, with updating index values
-edit_action_speeds(0.5, True, True, True, True)
+edit_action_speeds(0.01, True, True, True)

 # Example 2
 # Minus Speed of 0.1 to all actions, with no change to index values
-edit_action_speeds(-0.1, True, True, True, False)
+edit_action_speeds(-0.1, True, True, False)